 The TI informs the user about conditions that might lead to an increase in temperature at the surface of the body, within the body tissue, or at the point of focus of the ultrasound beam on bone.
 That is, the TI informs the user of the potential for temperature rise in body tissue.
 It is an estimate of temperature increase in body tissue with specific properties.
 The actual amount of any temperature rise is influenced by factors such as tissue type, vascularity, mode of operation and others.
 The TI should be used as a guide for implementing the ALARA principle.
+The bone thermal index (TIB) informs the user about potential heating at or near the focus after the ultrasound beam has passed through soft tissue or fluid, for example, at or near second or third trimester fetal bone.
+The cranial bone thermal index (TIC) informs the user about the potential heating of bone at or near the surface, for example, cranial bone.
 The TI informs the user about the general potential for heating within tissue.

-The TI is continuously displayed over the range of 0.0 to maximum output.
+Depending on the Aixplorer user's choice, the TIS and/or TIB and/or TIC, or the maximum value of the three is continuously displayed over the range of 0.0 to maximum output.
 The mechanical index is continuously displayed over the range of 0.0 to 1.9.